amorison/qjobs/README.md

 this script to work with Python 2.
 If needed, these modifications are automatically made by the `install.sh` script.

+For Python 3, the required version is 3.2 or later.
+For Python 2, the required version is 2.7.

 ## Quick installation

 For a complete explanation of the installation process and how you can